Rational singularities for moment maps of totally negative quivers: Preliminaries

+As a consequence of the counts of jets carried out in \cite{Wys17b}, we obtain rational singularities for certain fibers of quiver moment maps.
+This result is necessary to complete the proof of Theorem \ref{Thm/MainResIntro}, as explained in Remark \ref{Rmk/BoundFailure}.
 When $X=\mu_{Q,\dd}^{-1}(0)$ and $\dd=\underline{1}$, Wyss gave a criterion for the existence of this limit and an explicit formula in terms of the graphical hyperplane arrangement associated to $Q$ \cite[Cor.
-4.27.]{Wys17}.
+4.27.]{Wys17b}.
 Our initial motivation for this work was to extend this result to higher dimension vectors.